When shopping for a new vacuum cleaner, chances are you have run across the Shark name more than a time or two.

 SHARK FLOOR & CARPET SWEEPER | Possibly the least expensive and most basic stick vacuum that Shark produces, the Floor & Carpet Sweeper is the definition of a simple vacuum.
 (Honestly, it looks more like a motorized broom than anything else).
 It is cordless, has two different speeds, and can run for up to 55 minutes.
 It weighs 5.4 lbs., but the dust bin is located at the base so in-hand, it feels very light.

 The side-aligned position of the brush is a nice design touch for edge cleaning.
-It doesn’t come with any fancy bells & whistles or jazzy accessories, but priced at right around $60, it’s a nice value for people looking for a simple vacuum for hardwoods or low pile carpet.
+It doesn’t come with any fancy bells & whistles or jazzy accessories but priced well within the lower $ price tier, it’s a nice value for people looking for a simple vacuum for hardwoods or low pile carpet.

 Shark upright vacuums reviews can be broken down into three distinct collections- DuoClean, Rotator, and Navigator.
 Under each of these categories there are many variations which include different sets of features and accessories.